quant-aq/py-smps/README.md

 # py-smps
-Python library for the analysis and visualization of data from a Scanning Mobility Particle Sizer (SMPS) and other similar instruments (SEMS, OPC's).
+Python library for the analysis and visualization of data from a Scanning Mobility Particle Sizer (SMPS) and other particle sizing instruments (SEMS, OPC's).

-If you use this for scientific research, please cite?
-It's all I've got...

 ## Dependencies